victor-pena/victor/_posts/2022-02-22-produccion-social-amunas.md

 categories: updates
 ---

-*"cities have emerged as centers for the production, exchange, and consumption of their environments as commodities"* (Heynen et al. 2006, citando a Lefebvre 1991, 1996, 2003; Robbins, Polderman, and Birkenholtz 2001)[^1].
+*"... cities have emerged as centers for the production, exchange, and consumption of their environments as commodities"* (Heynen et al. 2006, citando a Lefebvre 1991, 1996, 2003; Robbins, Polderman, and Birkenholtz 2001)[^1].

 ## Antecedentes